elevationsoftware/ecuss/README.md

 And lastly, CUSS 1.5+ allows you to use whatever browser works best for your organization.
 You can't take advantage of that fact without ECUSS as the Java Applet would still be required.
 Using ECUSS officially enables you to use the latest browsers on the market.

-#### Use Our Demo Application Source Code To Accellerate Development
+#### Use Our Demo Application Source Code To Accelerate Development

 Our demo appliction uses the Angular version of ECUSS to excercise all possible devices.
 The source comes with ECUSS.